small lotus divider graphic on neutral colored background.

 9. National Institutes of Health.
 How to Read and Evaluate Health Research.

-(All sources are freely accessible via NIH, FDA, or Google Scholar.)
+All sources are freely accessible via NIH, FDA, or Google Scholar.

-Some links in this article may be affiliate links, which means this site may earn a small commission if you choose to make a purchase—at no additional cost to you.
-Products are discussed based on formulation characteristics, not sponsorship.
+Transparency and Scope: Some links in this article may be affiliate links, which means Evidence First Wellness may earn a small commission if you choose to make a purchase, at no additional cost to you.
+Products are discussed based on formulation characteristics, not sponsorship, and affiliate relationships do not determine editorial conclusions.

 This content is provided for educational purposes only and does not constitute medical advice.
 Individual health decisions should be made in consultation with qualified healthcare professionals.